 In any discussion about the greatest video game RPGs of all time, Arcanum: Of Steamworks and Magick Obscura is bound to be mentioned, and rightfully so.
 Arcanum is a steampunk fantasy RPG released by Troika Games in 2001, making it perhaps the best debut for any video game studio.
-It is the sole occupant of tier 2 on our video game RPG tier list, meaning only one video game RPG has more role-playing than it (that being Fallout 2).
+It is one of two tier 2 occupants on our video game RPG tier list, meaning only one video game RPG has more role-playing than it (that being Fallout 2).
 Troika Games was formed by ex-Interplay employees, so much of Fallout’s brilliance is on display throughout Arcanum.

 Arcanum is an isometric 2.5D game that lets you choose between real-time combat and turn-based combat.
 Off hand I cannot think of another RPG that gives you such an option.
 Its superior quality and 190 page manual might make the educated RPG fan think it comes from a pen and paper RPG, but it does not.
 It is an original video game RPG, one of the best of all time in this regard again not unlike Fallout and most of all Fallout 2.

 It is set in the world of Arcanum which consists of a massive continent and several off shore islands.
 It is almost completely open world with only a few locations not being accessible until you advance to a certain point.
 The world of Arcanum resembles a parallel 1800s United Kingdom in which magick exists but is being replaced by steam based technology, making for a very unique setting and intriguing conflict.
 It plays off of its setting well as we will soon discuss, taking advantage of the literary intrigue it presents in the form of story and quests, and also taking advantage of the setting in the form of gameplay diversity.

 The massive world of Arcanum has very few loading screens, and only select few small locations require advancing to certain parts in the plot before they can be accessed.